jisellejones/kickstarter-analysis_JJones/README.md

 #Kickstarting with Excel

 ## Overview of Project
+Past analysis of crowdfunding data, showed a possible correlation between the success of Kickstarter campaigns, their launch dates, and their funding goals.
+This analysis will dive more deeply into the outcomes of Kickstarter campaigns in relation to their launch dates and funding goals.

+---
 ### Purpose
+This analysis proposes to answer the following questions:
+*How do different theater campaigns for plays fare in relation to their launch date?
+*Are some months of the year better than others for launching theater campaigns for plays?
+*How do different theater campaigns for plays fare in relation to their funding goals?
+*Is there any pattern in the amount of funding goals and the success of theater campaigns for plays?

+---
 ## Analysis and Challenges
+The crowdfunding data used in this analysis was pulled from the Boot Camp database.
+Data for theater campaigns

 ### Analysis of Outcomes Based on Launch Date